-North Florida Community College offers baccalaureate opportunities for associate degree graduates.
+North Florida College offers baccalaureate opportunities for associate degree graduates.

-North Florida Community College
+North Florida College

-Students with an Associate in Science Registered Nursing degree have an opportunity to earn a bachelor's degree in Nursing through NFCC's fully online ADN-RN to BSN program.
-NFCC's ADN-RN to BSN program has full approval from the Florida State Board of Education and is a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN).
+Students with an Associate in Science Registered Nursing degree have an opportunity to earn a bachelor's degree in Nursing through NFC's fully online ADN-RN to BSN program.
+NFC's ADN-RN to BSN program has full approval from the Florida State Board of Education and accredited by the Accreditation Commission for Education in Nursing (ACEN).